Get

 Life Stage: Adult

-Our choice for the best overall essential oil for dogs in 2024 is Warren London’s Essential Oil Calming Spray.
+Our choice for the best overall essential oil for dogs is Warren London’s Essential Oil Calming Spray.
 If your dog gets frightened from time to time, whatever the reason, this calming spray will help.
 This spray is made from a simple formula and includes lavender oil, sweet orange oil, vetiver oil, and clary sage oil.
 It is free of toxins, fillers, and artificial ingredients.

 When your dog becomes anxious or unsettled, this calming spray can be sprayed in its vicinity.
 It is quick-acting and will help your dog calm down without the need to put it on your dog directly.
 The 2.5-ounce bottle is also designed to be carried easily and can go to most places to help your pooch in the event of an emergency.